oluchilinda/oluchilinda/README.md

 -->

 I am a software developer and Technical Content Writer<br>
 I love to build applications that add values to businesses .
-Some technologies I enjoy working with are PYthon, Flask, Django, Scikit-learn , Pandas and Numpy etc.
+Some technologies I enjoy  working with are Python, Golang, Kubernetes, Flask, Django, Scikit-learn , Pandas and Numpy etc.

 <!-- 🔭 I’m currently working on
 - [Devlada](https://twitter.com/Devlada1)  : An e-learning platform focused on teaching Software Engineers how to manage Python Apps & Infrastructure at Scale -->